Pirates vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Vladimir Guerrero Jr. and the Toronto Blue Jays play Bryan Reynolds and the Pittsburgh Pirates at PNC Park on Friday.
-First pitch is at 6:35 PM ET.
+Bryan Reynolds and the Pittsburgh Pirates match up with Bo Bichette and the Toronto Blue Jays on Saturday at 6:35 PM ET at PNC Park.

-The Blue Jays are the favorite in this one, at -145, while the underdog Pirates have +120 odds to upset.
-The total for the matchup has been set at 9 runs.
+The Blue Jays are listed as -145 moneyline favorites in this matchup with the Pirates (+120).
+The matchup's over/under has been listed at 9 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.